Certified Agile Based Auditor Certificate (CABA)

 His current seminars and consultancy works are mainly focused on Governance, Risk and Compliance, Design Thinking for Bankers and Non-bankers, Enterprise Risk Management, Setting KPIs with Enterprise Balanced Scorecard, Organisational Development Audit/Assessment, Compliance Risk Management, Operational Risk and Compliance Management, Transforming Strategy into Business Results.

 He had published over 20 Risk Management, Strategy and Technopreneurship articles.
 He had co-authored 2 books published in 2017:

 - Design Thinking for Management, Leadership and Technopreneurship, TWAN Pte Ltd, 1st Edition, ISBN: 978-981-11-4217-8, published in December 2017

 - Technopreneurship: in Industry 4.0, TWAN Pte Ltd, 1st Edition, ISBN: 978-981-11-3875-1 published in December 2017

 Dr Christopher has most recently been appointed as Dean for School of Finance and Banking with Swiss Institute of Management and Innovation based in Zug, Switzerland.
 He is also an Adjunct Visiting Faculty to some foreign universities namely: Shanghai JiaoTong University, Central University of Finance and Economics (Beijing), Harbin Institute of Technology (Harbin), S.P.
 Jain (Singapore and Dubai campus) on a yearly basis on banking certification courses and/or EMBA courses.

-The Certified Chief Risk Officer (CCRO) is the unique programs from the Swiss Institute of Management and Innovation (SIMI)’s School of Finance & Banking.
+Certified Agile Based Auditor (CABA) is the unique programs from the Swiss Institute of Management and Innovation (SIMI)’s School of Finance & Banking.
 This program is also accredited as the other accredited programs from SIMI.